yijunchengg/Optimal-Power-Flow/README.md

 ## Create the optimization model
 For each bus, there are four variables, which are active power _P_ and reactive power _Q_, voltage magnitude |_V_| and phase angle <img src="https://render.githubusercontent.com/render/math?math=\delta">.

-We need to introduce new varibales to support constraints containing more general multilinear terms.
+We need to introduce new variables to support constraints containing more general multilinear terms.
 Further information: [How do I model multilinear terms in Gurobi?](https://support.gurobi.com/hc/en-us/articles/360049744691).

 ## Results